cartheur/aiventure-hero/media/myne/ReadMe.txt

 September 2023
 an eBay auction to end all others (really?)

-This was my fathers Heathkit ETW-18, His name was James R. Huston, he passed away in August of 2019 with my Mother following in March of 2021
+This was my father's Heathkit ETW-18, His name was James R. Huston, he passed away in August 2019 with my Mother following in March 2021.

 ( https://retromaccast.libsyn.com/_episode_153_the_huston_brothers )